What is the purpose of this trial?

 Are there any risks from taking part in the study?

-All risks within this study have been well managed provided that you return for follow-up as in the information sheet.
+The risks of taking part in this study are very low provided that you return for follow-up as in the information sheet.

 What will happen if I don’t want to carry on with the study?

 If at any time after agreeing to participate you change your mind about being involved with this study, you are free to withdraw without giving a reason.
 Your decision will not result in any penalty, or loss of benefits to which you are otherwise entitled.
-However, if you wish to leave after malaria challenge then you must take the treatment course of Riamet (antimalarial drug) or an agreed alternative, followed by a 14-day course of Primaquine to prevent any relapse.
-The consequences of untreated malaria infection are potentially very serious.
+However, if you are enrolled and wish to leave after malaria challenge then you must take the anti-malarial treatment course because of the potentially very serious consequences of untreated malaria infection.
 Your compensation would be paid as a proportion of the total compensation according to the length of your participation.